Bakassi conflict: Lead-up (2018–2021)

+BNL campaign (2021–present)

 In January 2021, the Biafra Nations League (BNL) complained that some of its members as well as pro-Ambazonian activists had been arrested and tortured by Cameroonian soldiers, both in Bakassi and on Nigerian territory.
 The group said that they would hoist the Biafran flag in the Bakassi Peninsula, and claimed that the locals identified more as Biafrans than as Cameroonians.
-The group have asked oil companies to quit and threatened to carry arms against Cameroon.
+The group asked oil companies to quit and threatened to carry arms against Cameroon.
 A few months later, the group declared that it would not allow Cameroon to keep control of Bakassi, and claimed that several local militias on the peninsula were loyal to the Biafran cause.
 The BNL leadership argued that the growing insurgency in Southeastern Nigeria would allow Biafran loyalists to capture Bakassi, and threatened to launch pirate raids in the nearby waters.
 On 8 November 2021, the BNL took control of a border crossing between Akpabuyo and Bakassi, blocking the road leading to the peninsula and raising the Biafran flag.
 The militants retreated before a Nigerian Armed Forces contingent arrived at the location.
 In the next weeks, the BNL claimed to had seized territory in Bakassi.
-On 13 April, a BNL commander was killed by the Cameroonian military in Idabato, Bakassi.
+On 13 April 2022, a BNL commander was killed by the Cameroonian military in Idabato, Bakassi.
 On July 23, five Cameroonian soldiers were killed when they invaded a BNL camp in Bakassi; the BNL lost one fighter during the clash.

 Cameroonian security forces captured a BNL camp in Bakassi in August 2022.
 BNL militants killed two Cameroonian soldiers and raised the Biafran flag at Abana on the peninsula in January 2023.
 Soon after, Cameroon claimed that its Rapid Intervention Battalion had captured BNL commander Henry Edet at Atabong East in Bakassi.
 Suspected BNL followers also attacked ships around Bakassi in February.